ivankoros/qPCR-auto/README.md

 ## Features

+- Scalable and efficient server API using Flask (Python 3.8)
+- Responsive user experience with Vanilla JS & Chart.js (ES6)
+- Sleek and modern design & styling with Tailwind CSS (3.0) and Flowbite
+- Seamless cloud integration with Google Cloud

+## Purpose and used libraries
 - Mass analysis of raw qPCR data for statistical and visual insights
 - Utilizes powerful libraries like Pandas, Polars, Pyjanitor, NumPy, Chart.js, and Seaborn
 - Records experimental history to aid scientific decision-making
 - Functional alerts for maintaining experimental quality

-## Projected Features

-- Scalable and efficient server API using Flask (Python 3.8)
-- Responsive user experience with Vanilla JS & Chart.js (ES6)
-- Sleek and modern design & styling with Tailwind CSS (3.0) and Flowbite
-- Seamless cloud integration with Google Cloud

-## Current State (as of 3/23)
+## Current State

 ![Animation](Animation.gif)